Based on everything we’ve learned, here’s what goes into a good Jewish rye bread:

 More time for dough development means more flavor in the finished bread.
 We run what I’d guess is about twice as long for the rye at the Bakehouse as most commercial bakeries do.

 The bottom line with Jewish rye bread is how it tastes.
 And it shouldn’t taste like white bread; not even white bread with caraway seeds.
 Rye has a deep flavor, a flavor of the earth, a flavor full of character, a flat feel on the back of your tongue that gradually fills your whole mouth.
 And it should be chewy, both crust and crumb should work your jaws.
 Yeah on a perfect day the crust should crackle.
 If a baguette is the high note of bread, then rye bread is the bass.
-Steady, delicious, never wavering, it’s rooted in the soil of northern Europe, its sturdy texture and slightly sour flavor provide the perfect pairing for a thick schmear of cream cheese or sweet butter.
+Steady, delicious, never wavering, it’s rooted in the soil of northern Europe, its sturdy texture and slightly sour flavor provide the perfect for our famous Reuben sandwich.
+Or pair for a thick schmear of cream cheese or sweet butter.
 Good rye has guts.
 And it’s really, really good.